-Board Member, The FH Foundation
+Board Member, the Family Heart Foundation

 Fred M. Parrish Professor of Cardiology and Molecular Medicine at Wake Forest University